macarenabellov/SQL/README.md

-This is a Business Intelligence project
+This is fictional project to analyze and then improve business of the company Maven Fuzzy Factory an eCommerce start-up, working directly with the CEO, Marketing Director and Website Manager. using advanced SQL skills.

 Mid-Course Project: